-Our Vision is one of healthy marine and aquatic ecosystems; secure seafood supplies; and a thriving, responsible seafood economy.
+Our vision is one of healthy marine and aquatic ecosystems, where sustainable and secure seafood supplies are harvested by a thriving and responsible seafood economy.

-Our Mission is to engage and catalyze global seafood supply chains in rebuilding depleted fish stocks and reducing the environmental impacts of fishing and fish farming, and ensuring sustained economic opportunities for fishing communities worldwide.
+Our mission is to engage with global seafood supply chains to work toward rebuilding depleted fish stocks, reducing the environmental impacts of fishing and fish farming, and ensuring sustained economic opportunities for fishing communities worldwide.

-Since its founding in 2006, SFP has been leading and catalyzing fishery and aquaculture improvement projects globally by convening, educating, and advising supply chain stakeholders including major retailers, restaurant chains, seafood brand owners, buyers, producers (fishers), nonprofit organizations, and fisheries management and scientific institutions to improve fisheries and aquaculture practices and policies.
+Since 2006, SFP has been a global leader in promoting fishery and aquaculture improvement projects by convening, educating, and advising supply chain stakeholders – including major retailers, restaurant chains, seafood brand owners, buyers, producers (fishers), nonprofit organizations, and fisheries management and scientific institutions – on improving fisheries and aquaculture practices and policies.

-SFP fills a specific gap between industry and the marine conservation community, utilizing the power of the private sector to help less well-managed fisheries meet the environmental requirements of major markets.
-Our work is organized around two main principles: making available up-to-date information on fisheries for the benefit of major buyers and other fisheries stakeholders; and using that information to engage all stakeholders along the supply chain in fisheries improvements and moving toward sustainability.
+To meet these challenges, SFP fills a specific gap between industry and the marine conservation community, using the power of the private sector to help less well-managed fisheries meet the environmental requirements of major markets.
+Our work is organized around two main principles: making available up-to-date information on fisheries for the benefit of major buyers and other fisheries stakeholders; and using that information to engage all stakeholders along the supply chain to work together on fisheries improvement and move toward sustainability.

-SFP has created a public database of fisheries, FishSource, which contains assessments of sustainability and improvement needs.
-There are more than a thousand profiles now available with more being added every week.
+SFP has created a public database of fisheries, FishSource, which contains assessments of sustainability and improvement needs for fisheries worldwide.
+There are more than a thousand profiles now available, with more being added every week.
 FishSource reduces one of the primary barriers to seafood companies engaging in fisheries improvement, namely access to reliable and detailed information about the status of fisheries.

 The information on FishSource is also linked to a software package called SFP Metrics that can advise corporate partners about the sustainability status of the fish they are ordering.
 This means that any company can get constantly updated fisheries information to help staff implement sustainability policies.